 When should I contact the Police if an incident occurs?

 Retail security companies such as Lodge Service offer emergency response support, to respond to any incident of intimidation or attacks on retail staff.
 The security consultancy can monitor each store in a supermarket chain or other retail group.
 This is managed from the security companies’ intelligence centre in London, which can then despatch mobile security patrols in the event of an incident, as well as alert the Police and other emergency services.

-The retail security services include monitoring of CCTV and EAS as well as personal communication systems with store staff.
+The retail covid security services include monitoring of CCTV and EAS as well as personal communication systems with store staff.
 Two-way audio enables fast verification of any incident, including shoplifting or assualt.

 Where an incident occurs, Lodge Service can organise manned guarding services to visit the location and ensure protection for staff and customers.
 In the event of a smashed shop window or broken locks, the service can also include static guards to protect the location.
 There is also protection for building and construction sites and to secure warehouses and transport links, in addition to retail security, with 24 7 security by licensed security guards.